Beyond the Breakers

-Salcombe – An update on the proposals for a netting fishery in the Estuary
+Salcombe – An update on the proposals for a netting fishery in the estuary

 We previously published a story relating to Devon & Severn IFCA’s open consultation on changes following a review of the Netting and Permit conditions.